FabianOrduna/cuddly-broccoli/README.md

 1. Will you be doing online prediction or batch prediction or a combination of both?

+We intend to do batch prediction.
+Our beta product will need weekly data, so we don't need to orchestratre a very sophisticated online prediction.
-We intend to do batch prediction, however we might do online prediction if we can manage to.
+However we might do online prediction if we can manage to, as to provide pre-match and through-match prediction.

 2. Will the inference run on-device or through a server?